Loading…

 Great Room in Healey Family Student Center

-Lunchtime Plenary: The Role of Georgetown in a Shifting Global Landscape for Higher Education
+Lunchtime Plenary: The Role of Georgetown in a Shifting Global Landscape: A Conversation with GU Leaders about the State of Higher Education

 This plenary conversation among Georgetown leaders will address the shifting dynamics and demands being put on higher education, and how Georgetown is drawing on its values and community to navigate these challenges.